ilsundal/ncollections/README.md

 **values()** returns an iterable over the map's values.

+### HashMap

+The HashMap is backed by [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+Thus, the *containsKey*, *get*, *put*, and *remove* methods are fast.

+### NativeMap

+The NativeMap is a thin wrapper around [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and adapts it to the ncollections framework.
+NativeMap is (slightly) faster than HashMap but is based on == equality and thus does not support *equals* and *hashCode* methods.

-## Sets: HashSet
+## Sets

 A Set is collection without duplicates.

-There are two Set-types: HashSet and NativeSet.
-- The HashSet is backed by [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
-Thus, the *add*, *contains*, and *remove* methods are fast.
-A HashSet is not ordered.
-- The NativeSet is a thin wrapper around [JavaScript's built-in Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) and adapts it to the ncollections framework.
-NativeSet does not support custom *equals* and *hashCode* methods.

 All Sets implement the following methods: